Ban on bullfighting in Catalonia

 Bullfighting was banned in the Spanish autonomous community of Catalonia by a vote of the Catalan Parliament in July 2010.
-The ban came into effect on January 1, 2012.
+The ban came into effect on 1 January 2012.
 The last bullfight in the region took place on 25 September 2011 at La Monumental.
-The ban was officially annulled for being unconstitutional by Spain's highest court on October 5, 2016.
-However, despite the overturning of the ban, no further bullfight had taken place in Catalonia as of July 2020.
+The ban was officially annulled for being unconstitutional by Spain's highest court on 5 October 2016.
+However, despite the overturning of the ban, no further bullfights had taken place in Catalonia as of July 2020.

 Bullfighting in Catalonia

 The earliest recorded fight in Catalonia took place in 1387, although, as elsewhere in Spain, it was not until the early 19th century that bullfighting in the region took its form as a modern spectator sport.
 By the early 20th century, it had become one of the major entertainment attractions in Catalonia.
 The region still preserves some of the oldest bullrings in Spain, such as the Plaça Clarà in Olot (built in 1859), and the bullring in Figueres (1894).
 The 1897 bullring in Girona was demolished in 2006.

 The sport declined in popularity in recent decades.
 By 2011, the only operating bullring in Catalonia was La Monumental in Barcelona, where 20 fights were organized in 2009.
 This compares to 284 fights organized in the Community of Madrid (with a similar population to Catalonia).
 Nine fights were organized between April and July 2010.
 Organizers say that average attendance is around 7,000 people, of whom 400 are season ticket holders.